haircommander/enhancements-1/keps/sig-node/2400-node-swap/README.md

 If all swap is used up on a node, it can make the node go unhealthy.
 To avoid exhausting swap on a node, `UnlimitedSwap` was dropped from the API in beta2.

+It was determined that the eviction manager should still be able to protect the node in case of swap memory pressure.
+In this case, we will teach the eviction manager to be aware of swap as a resource to avoid exhausting swap resource.

 #### Security risk

 Enabling swap on a system without encryption poses a security risk, as critical information, such as Kubernetes secrets, may be swapped out to the disk.
 If an unauthorized individual gains access to the disk, they could potentially obtain these secrets.
 To mitigate this risk, it is recommended to use encrypted swap.
 However, handling encrypted swap is not within the scope of kubelet; rather, it is a general OS configuration concern and should be addressed at that level.
 Nevertheless, it is essential to provide documentation that warns users of this potential issue, ensuring they are aware of the potential security implications and can take appropriate steps to safeguard their system.